 Throughout the history of Magic the Gathering, there have been cards that seem to be good on paper, but in practice simply don’t pan out.
-Sometimes the right combination hasn’t been found, or a card that makes it work simply hasn’t been printed yet.
-Then, you have cards like High Priest of Penance from the Gatecrash set, a creature that just screams “rattlesnake!” but turns out to be pretty much a dud in the long run.
+Sometimes the right combination of cards hasn’t been found, or more likely, a card that makes it work well as part of a winning strategy hasn’t been printed yet.
+For example, you have cards like High Priest of Penance from the Gatecrash set, a creature that just screams “rattlesnake!”
+But, it turns out that the High Priest was pretty much a dud in the long run.

 DISCLAIMER: Portions of The Phoenix Desertsong Magic the Gathering related content are unofficial Fan Content permitted under the Wizards of the Coast Fan Content Policy.
 The literal and graphical information presented on this site about Magic: The Gathering, including card images, the mana symbols, and Oracle text, is copyright Wizards of the Coast, LLC, a subsidiary of Hasbro, Inc. The content on this website is not produced by, endorsed by, supported by, or affiliated with Wizards of the Coast.